Uncovering Your Signature Style: The 7-Day Challenge

 "If I had to live with just 5 pieces from here, what would I choose—and why?"

-Write down your top five.
+Now, write down your top five.
 Then, ask:

 What do these items say about me?